The Accountability & Transparency for Human Rights (AT4HR) Foundation

 1) Creating partnerships.

 2) Conceptualising and leading the Budget Transparency & Child Nutrition (BTCN) project.
-AT4HR was responsible for developing the methodology of the project, managing the research and peer review processes, as well as analysing and reporting on the findings.
+AT4HR was responsible for coordinating the work, developing the methodology of the project, managing the research and peer review processes, as well as analysing and reporting on the findings.

 3) Developing a Guide on how to design and conduct a survey related to budget transparency and human rights.
 The guide is based on the experience of the BTCN project.